bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/LocalStorage-VS-SessionStorage.md

     // remove key
     delete localStorage.test;

-That’s allowed for historical reasons, and mostly works, but generally not recommended, because:
+That's allowed for historical reasons, and mostly works, but generally not recommended, because:

 1.  <span id="c7fb">If the key is user-generated, it can be anything, like `length` or `toString`, or another built-in method of `localStorage`.
 In that case `getItem/setItem` work fine, while object-like access fails:</span>

 <!-- -->

-    let key = 'length’; localStorage[key] = 5; // Error, can’t assign length
+    let key = 'length'; localStorage[key] = 5; // Error, can't assign length

-1.  <span id="3020">There’s a `storage` event, it triggers when we modify the data.
+1.  <span id="3020">There's a `storage` event, it triggers when we modify the data.
 That event does not happen for object-like access.
 We'll see that later in this chapter.</span>

 ### Looping over keys

-As we’ve seen, the methods provide “get/set/remove by key” functionality.
+As we've seen, the methods provide “get/set/remove by key” functionality.
 But how to get all saved values or keys?

 Unfortunately, storage objects are not iterable.